fox-one/docs.pando.im/docs/rings/key-concepts/rtoken.md

 When someone supplies an asset to Pando Rings, they are given rTokens in exchange.

-With the meaning of Rings Token, rToken is an ERC-20 token that is essentially a tokenized deposit position and can be used as collateral in other liquidity pool or exchanged for other crypto assets.
+With the meaning of Rings Token, rToken is an ERC-20 token that is essentially a tokenized supply position and can be used as collateral in other liquidity pool or exchanged for other crypto assets.

 Every type of cryptocurrency supplied to Pand Rings has a corresponding rToken.
 For example, if a user supplies ETH, they will receive rETH; if a user supplies BTC, they will receive rBTC.